No of places: 12 per workshop

 - Understanding step-family life

-- Introducing boundaries and discipline when these often vary from house to house and person to person.
+- Boundaries and discipline when these vary from house to house and person to person.

 - Being treated right as a step-parent

 - Love in a step-family and your role.